 “When you have two tuning forks in a room and one begins to vibrate the other will also begin to vibrate if it’s tuned to the same frequency.
 They resonate.
 They abide in each other’s frequency.”

-(Ted Dekker from the Forgotten Way)
+The tuning fork illustration is very apt for understanding our relationship to God.
 If we are tuned to God’s frequency, we will resonate with Him and abide in Him.
 When we are tuned to God’s frequency, “the Spirit Himself bears witness with our spirit that we are children of God.”

 There is no condemnation for those who are in Christ.
 If we are feeling condemned, we are not tuned in to God’s frequency.
 We are not abiding in Christ.
 This is a sign that we need to realign ourselves with God and tune in to His frequency.

 We can do that by remembering that we are set free in Christ from the law of sin and death.
 God sent His Son, Jesus, to do what we couldn’t do.
 He became like us, taking on the flesh with which we struggle so mightily, and he took upon Himself the condemnation of our sin in His flesh.
 He fulfilled all the requirements of the law in Himself so that, if we abide in Him, the law is fulfilled in us.

 We abide in Him by tuning in to His frequency – by walking not according to the flesh but according to the Spirit of God who did these things for us, by setting our minds on “things of the Spirit” rather than “things of the flesh”.

 The flesh is that which is of merely human origin.
 It is the motivations and desires of the self, apart from God, not focusing on God, but on ourselves.
 Anything that originates from the self, and not from God, is not tuned in to the frequency of God.